deckhouse/deckhouse/docs/site/pages/virtualization-platform/guides/GOING_TO_PRODUCTION.md

 - **High-load cluster** (with dedicated monitoring nodes): 3 master nodes, 2 frontend nodes, 2 system nodes, and 2 monitoring nodes.
   Such a configuration requires **at least 28 CPUs and 64 GB RAM** along with fast 400+ IOPS disks for the master and monitoring nodes.
 - We recommend setting up a dedicated [storageClass](https://deckhouse.io/products/kubernetes-platform/documentation/v1/deckhouse-configure-global.html#parameters-storageclass) on fast disks for Deckhouse components.
-- Add worker nodes to this, taking into account the nature of the workloads.
+- Add worker nodes to this, taking into account the workload conditions.

 ## Things to consider